DzhansuMyumyun/Basics_of_-C-Sharp-/README.md

 __4.Back to Basics__: Revisit the fundamental building blocks of programming, covering variables, data types, operators, and functions.
 Strengthen your coding proficiency by honing your understanding of these core concepts.

-🌟 __Structured Learning__: This repository provides a systematic approach to learning C# fundamentals, including inheritance, OOP, and polymorphism.